How we use rent and service charge payments

 As a not-for-profit business, all the money that we make is reinvested into our homes and services.
 Your rent and service charge payments help us to carry out and improve our services, including housing, estate and tenancy management, repairs and maintenance, home improvements, and building new properties.

-The benefits of using a Direct Debit to pay your rent
+Use Direct Debit to pay your rent

 It gives you peace of mind by taking away the need for you to remember to pay your rent.

 You can choose to pay on any day of the week, or month, letting you pick the date that suits you the best.
+Payments are taken from your bank or building society account automatically on the date of your choice.

 It is one of the safest ways to pay your rent as it comes with a guarantee that safeguards your money.